adlnet/Starting-from-SCORM-A-Developers-Guide/Instructions.md

 The SCORMToXAPIFunction.js file used as part of this example contains additional context activities.
 This additional context is used for dashboard & reporting session later today.

+### View your results with dashboard
+By visiting our SCORM chart [page](https://creighton.github.io/itsec2014charts/coursechart.html), you can view learners' activity for this updated course.
+The LRS Data tab at the top will query the ADL LRS for all statements pertaining to this course so you can view activity attempts and scores per learner.
+You can also visit our job aid [page](https://creighton.github.io/itsec2014charts/jobaidchart.html) which records learners' activity from our xAPI-enabled Android [app](https://play.google.com/store/apps/details?id=org.adl.roses&hl=en).
+The code for it is available [here](https://github.com/adlnet/xAPI-Android-Roses).